Kemishigp/Sentiment-Analysis/README.md

 ##  Overview

-This app uses a fine‑tuned NLP model trained on the **e‑DAIC dataset**.
+This app uses a fine‑tuned NLP model.
 Users can input text, and the model returns real‑time sentiment predictions.

 ##  Machine Learning